Should You Trek or Climb?

 We do not take infants on any of our trips under any conditions (backpacks, strollers, or carried in arms).

-Please call us in advance if pregnant.
+Please call us in advance if you are pregnant.